-Life Church Southampton Data Protection Policy (GDPR)
+Data Protection Policy (GDPR)

 Policy Statement

-This policy sets out the basis on which personal data is collected and processed by Life Church Southampton, hereafter referred to as the Church.
+This policy sets out the basis on which personal data is collected and processed by New Frontiers Life Church Southampton, hereafter referred to as “the Church”.
 Data collected and processed by the Church is covered by the notification provided by the Church under the Data Protection Act and the General Data Protection Regulations.
 Personal data is used solely in connection with Church related activities.
 The Church does not sell, share or transfer this personal data except as set out in the Data Procedures and Guidelines.
 It uses up-to-date industry procedures to keep personal data as safe and secure as possible and to protect against loss and unauthorised disclosure or access.
 Individuals have the right to access details that the Church holds and they may seek to have that information corrected, where appropriate.
 Data is retained for as long as the individual remains connected with the Church or otherwise as required by law.

 Legal basis